The thank you page is one of the most overlooked pages on a marketing website.

 Step 4: Create your referral campaign

-Next, you’ll go over to Entice, or some other tool to create your referral campaign.
+Next, you’ll go over our free viral marketing app or some other tool to create your referral campaign.

 Next, copy and paste the code where you want it on your thank you page.